zcebupelka/graphql-mcp-bridge/README.md

   }
 `;

-// Convert to MCP tools
-const tools = await schemaParser(schema);
+// Convert to MCP tools (queries only by default) const tools = await schemaParser(schema);

+// Or with custom configuration to include mutations and subscriptions const toolsWithMutations = await schemaParser(schema, {
+  query: true,
+  mutation: true,
+  subscription: false,
+  queryPrefix: 'get_',
+  mutationPrefix: 'do_'
+});

 // Use the generated tools
 const userTool = tools.find(tool => tool.name === 'user');